 Regardless of your reason for wanting to stop taking HGH, you should never do so without consulting with your doctor.
 If you wish to stop because you are unhappy with your results or you are experiencing side effects, your doctor can probably resolve the issues by adjusting your dosage or brand of HGH injections.
 If it is time to stop taking your HGH because you have reached the end of your program, it is equally important to consult with your doctor to be given techniques and advice that can help you maintain the results you have achieved from your growth hormone therapy.

 The key takeaway from this page is that deciding on when and how to stop your HGH must be a decision you and your doctor reach together.

 That’s because when you have been taking HGH injections for a while, your body will have gotten quite used to getting its weekly “boost” of HGH.
 If you simply stop your growth hormone injections cold turkey, the shock of the sudden deprivation of HGH will likely cause your energy levels and libido to drop.
 You’ll likely feel irritable and maybe even depressed or anxious, and a wealth of other changes in your body.

-Exactly what happens when you stop growth hormone therapy varies from patient to patient.
+Exactly what can occur when you stop growth hormone therapy is different for each person taking growth hormone.
 The factors that can impact your individual positive or negative experiences upon terminating HGH injections include: